StatCYK/SMICE/README.md

 ## Quick start demo with Jupyter notebook ##

-[demo.ipynb](https://github.com/StatCYK/SMICE/blob/master/demo.ipynb) provides a demo example on the KaiB protein.
+[demo.ipynb](https://github.com/StatCYK/SMICE/blob/master/demo.ipynb) provides a demo on the KaiB protein and takes about an hour on an A100 GPU.
 Set the directories in the notebook before run.

 ## Run SMICE on benchmark fold-switching proteins